 It is understandable that Cybersecurity also makes the list, with attacks increasing during the coronavirus pandemic.
 With the switch to remote and working from home, training topics including “information, network, wireless, and web security saw notable growth” as members of IT departments helped businesses structure “a safe remote workforce“

-With 2021 underway and businesses getting even more competitive to capture consumer attention in the new normal, Learning and Development teams need to be a step ahead to ensure a future-ready workforce and support change initiatives across your whole organisation.
+2021 is well underway and businesses are getting even more competitive to capture consumer attention in the new normal.
+Learning and Development teams need to be a step ahead to ensure a future-ready workforce and support change initiatives across your whole organisation.